Tracking Campaigns In SegMetrics (utm_campaign values)

 - You should include this code even on pages where you don't have any optin forms so that we can accurately track your lead sources

 - Also be sure the code gets on all pages that are hosted on third party domains (e.g., LeadPages, ClickFunnels, etc.)

 Once the code is on your site SegMetrics will capture utm data for all New Leads

 Have you already been tracking utm_Campaign values in Infusionsoft using Custom Fields?

-To blend your existing data, Navigate to the Integrations screen in your Account Settings, and choose Configure Custom Fields from the Manage Settings button.
+To blend your existing data, Navigate to the Site Setup screen in your Account Settings, and enable the Configure the Pixel setting

 While you’re importing your utm_campaign data, go ahead and blend the data for all of the utm parameters you have been capturing (medium, source, content and term).